Learning from LoL (League of Legends) Certificate Expiration Incident: How AWS ACM Automatic Renewal Works

 Why Everyone Lost Connection

-In SSL/TLS communication, the client side checks the certificate's validity period.
+In SSL/TLS communications, the client-side checks the certificate's expiration date.

 Client-side verification flow: